 Below are details of some of our regular activities.
-Please note that some of these activities are not running at the moment in line with current guidelines relating to COVID-19.
-The contact details, locations, and timings for those activities which are still taking place can be found on our Events page and in our Monthly Newsletter.
+The contact details, locations, and timings for activities can be found on our Events page and in our Monthly Newsletter.
 If you are not a member and would like more information before joining, please email us at :

 Membership Secretary: firstname.lastname@example.org

 The BCWA Art group is an informal and friendly "class" where members are given the opportunity to try out their drawing and painting skills using a variety of different media, including acrylics and watercolours.
 The emphasis is very much on fun, with the group occasionally working together on combined projects such as the creation of a long, communal "frieze".

 All levels are welcome, ranging from beginners to experienced so, if you just fancy giving art a try or you want to broaden your current art skills, this group has something to offer everyone!